-That is correct.
 Fluency in ASL is only one of several competencies needed to effectively interpret.
 Interpreters must also know how to assess the communication preferences or language level of the deaf individual and then adapt their interpretation to meet these needs.
-They must understand the meaning and intentions expressed in one language and express those meanings and intentions in the other language.
+They must understand the meanings and intentions expressed in one language and express those meanings and intentions in the other language.
 Interpreters must be able to retain information and manage the flow of the communication, most often in real time (simultaneously).
-They must understand and manage the cultural nuances of the environment, and engage in professional and ethical standards consistent with the professional association, which is the Registry of Interpreters for the Deaf (RID).
+They must understand and manage the cultural nuances of the environment and follow professional and ethical standards set by the Registry of Interpreters for the Deaf (RID).

-Individuals who have taken sign language classes or are heritage speakers of ASL and have not received formal training in interpreting tend not to have the full array of competencies needed to provide a well- produced interpretation.
+Individuals who have taken sign language classes or are heritage speakers of ASL and have not received formal training in interpreting tend not to have the full array of competencies needed to provide a well-produced interpretation.

-However, graduates from interpreter education programs most often do not possess abilities in all of the required competencies and are usually not ready to sit for professional certification.
-This trend does not imply that recent graduates should not be hired, only that mindful care should be taken when pairing an interpreter with an interpreting assignment.
+However, graduates from interpreter education programs most often do not possess all of the required competencies and are usually not ready to sit for professional certification.
+This trend does not imply that recent graduates should not be hired, only that care should be taken when pairing an interpreter with an interpreting assignment.